Ohio divorce 2026

 People also ask

-Under equitable distribution, the court will consider a number of factors when dividing marital property: If you were married for at least 10 years.
+Under equitable distribution, the court will consider several factors when dividing marital property: If you have been married for at least ten years.
 Both partys assets and liabilities.
 Both partys incomes and taxes.